 Why is Plan mode underused in code review?

-Mistake 6: Using Normal mode for code reviews instead of Plan mode.
-Normal mode executes suggestions immediately without letting you validate the overall plan.
+Mistake 6: Not using Plan mode (Shift+Tab) for code reviews.
+Without Plan mode, Claude Code may execute suggestions immediately without letting you validate the overall plan.

 Severity: Warning